sheyoshida/media-journal/README.md

 # Next Steps:

-Eventually, I would love to add sorting features so that users can determine exactly which books, films and albums were their favorites at the end of the year.
+Eventually, I would love to add a sorting feature so that users can determine exactly which books, films and albums were their favorites at the end of the year.
 Since we already have Facebook sharing enabled, I would like to refine and expand that functionality.

 ![the future](https://cloud.githubusercontent.com/assets/12483412/10743617/92043d0a-7c0a-11e5-8a4c-280a7164929b.png)